neuhausergenny/notes/README.md

 6. Avoid global variables and use local variables, functions , and classes instead.
 Limiting the scope of variables reduces the likelihood of accidental modifications and makes yourcode easier tounderstand andmaintain.
 7. Always write tests and code with test coverage in mind.
 Testing ensures your implementation works as intended and helps identify potential issues before they become problems.
 Test coverage helps you identify areas of your  code where you may need to improve your understanding and implementation.
 8. Continuously learn and adapt to new technologies, programming languages, frameworks, tools, bestpractices,and industry trends.
 Staying informed and up- to-date with the latest developments in your field will help you write better code and contribute more effectively to your team and project.

+# 2024-02-01
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+This quote emphasizes the importance of avoiding unnecessary optimization efforts early in the development process, which can complicate code and introduce bugs.
+Instead, developers should prioritize clarity, maintainability, and good design principles initially, as these aspects contribute significantly to the overall efficiency and sustainability of software projects.